hyurl/sfn/docs/v06x/en-US/security.md

 // => &lt;script&gt;document.write('You are being hacked.')&lt;/script&gt;
 ```

-The tags will be changed to safe entities, so that the code will not be run and
+The tags will be changed to safe entities so that the code will not be run and
 the input contents can be displayed properly.

 ### Escape Script Links